avigayilrosenbluth/FindMyPremium/README.md

 # FindMyPremium
 # This is a program that will approximate your life insurance/life annuity premium using the package openpyxl and the Illustrative Life Table published by the Society of Actuaries
 # The complete Illustrative Life Table can be found at https://www.soa.org/globalassets/assets/Files/Edu/2018/ltam-standard-ultimate-life-table.pdf
+# This will calculate a 5-year annual premium using the Equivalence Principle (equating the APV of the benefits to the APV of the premium, with i = .05).
-# *Please note that this program does not take into account any other factors that may change the cost of life insurance.
-It goes purely off of the present value of the benefit, discounted at a rate of 5%.
+# *Please note that this program does not adjust for factors such as profit and expenses that may change the price of insurance.